 - Sesebi (Sessibi) - Northern state.
-Remnants of a fortified town, built by pharaoh of Egypt Akhenaten circa 1340 BC.
+Remnants of a fortified town, built by pharaoh of Egypt Akhenaten around 1340 BC.
 Remnants of four temples.

 Nubian monuments before the kingdom of Kush

 - Hillat al-Arab - Northern state.
-Cemetery from 1200 - 750 BC, was in use before the establishment of the kingdom of Kush.
+Cemetery which was in use in 1200 - 750 BC, already before the establishment of the kingdom of Kush.
 Some 20 tombs are cut in cliffs, some have several rooms.
 Primitive frescoes found on the cliff walls.

 - Kawa - Northern state.
-Ruins of circa 40 ha large ancient town and religious centre at the bank of Nile.
-Flourished in 14th - 4th century BC.
+Ruins of an large (40 ha) ancient town and religious centre at the bank of Nile.
+Flourished in the 14th - 4th century BC.

 - El Kurru pyramids - Northern state.
 Group of pyramids some 10 km south from Jebel Barkal.
-Oldest graves are not pyramids and were created circa 860 BC.
-Oldest pyramid was built circa 716 BC, next to it are 24 graves for horses.
+Oldest graves are not pyramids and were created sometimes around 860 BC.
+Oldest pyramid was built around 716 BC, next to it are 24 graves for horses.
 Pyramid of king Tanatomun (664 - 655 BC) and his mother Qalhata still contain well preserved frescoes and hieroglyphs.

 - Jebel Barkal (Gebel Barkal) - Northern state.
-A small mountain - the southernmost outpost of Ancient Egypt, established circa 1450 BC.
+A small mountain - the southernmost outpost of Ancient Egypt, established sometimes around 1450 BC.
 Mountain has been a sacred places since these times or even earlier.
 Later here, in the neighbouring Napata city developed independent kingdom of Kush.
-Notable monuments are the steep-sided pyramids, where were buried kings of Meroe in 3rd - 1st century BC.
+Notable monuments are the steep-sided pyramids, where were buried kings of Meroe in the 3rd - 1st century BC.

 - Meroë - River Nile.
 Ruins of ancient city, former capital of the kingdom of Kush in 800 BC - 350 AD.
 Most amazing monuments are more than 200 pyramids, mostly in ruined state - an ancient necropolis.
 Once important metallurgical centre.